david-beauchesne/FoodWeb-MultiStressors/FoodWebs-MultipleStressors.md

     2) can the effects of stressors be evaluated seperately or should they be considered in combination?
     3) which species are most sensitive to disturbances based on their trophic position?

-- Of food webs and multiple disturbances
+- **Of food webs and multiple disturbances**
   <!-- - Concepts underlying the study of disturbances on food webs -->
+  - [1] Food web dynamics
+  - [2] Indirect effects
+  - [3] Environmental pressures
-  - Whole food webs & disturbances (pathways of effects)
+  - [4] Effects of disturbances on food webs
+    - What we know: robustness to extinctions, importance of indirect effects
+  - [5] Pathways of effects
+  - [6] Non-additive effects
+  - [7] Topology (trophic position and interaction types)
+  - [8] Motifs
-  - Motifs to understand how topology (species position and interaction type) influences the observed effects of disturbances
+    - to understand how topology influences sensitivity to and amplification of disturbances
-  - Dynamics of motifs
+  - [9] Archetypes
+  - [10] Subweb dynamics/insights (Holt 1997; Stouffer 2007)
+  - [11] Definitions - pathway, trophic (position), biotic (species)
-    - Trophic sensitivity and define weak entry points and biotic/trophic sinks
+    - Weak entry points
-    - Trophic amplification and define biotic/trophic buffers and biotic/trophic multipliers
+    - Sinks
+    - Buffers (cite Montoya et al. 2009)
+    - Multipliers

 \begin{figure}[H]
 \centering